CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-email.md

 Another example would be to make another selection using a condition for people who clicked on a specific URL.
 If they have seen an item then it might be a good idea to send them another mail about it!
-To do this **required-results** would have to be set to "clickonurl" and the **clicked-url** should be set to the item link.
+To do this **required-result** would have to be set to "clickonurl" and the **clicked-url** should be set to the item link.